cbwinslow/OpenLegislation-local-dev/docs/federal-integration-tasklist.md

 - Production tunnel exposes endpoints (https://openleg.opendiscourse.net/api/3/federal/...).
 - No critical bugs (coverage >80%, 0 failures).

 Track progress in this file.
 Update status as we go.
+(Appended: September 25, 2025 - Marked Phase 1 and 2 as done; remaining phases listed with Not Started status.
+Codebase review confirms alignment with AbstractLegDataProcessor patterns.)